In-patient luxury rehab center in Thailand

 • Long-term effects: liver damage and/or failure, urinary tract problems, impaired interpersonal relationships, joblessness, financial and legal problems, worsening of physical and mental health

-What are the signs and symptoms of Hydrocodone addiction?
+What are the signs and symptoms of hydrocodone addiction?

 • Strong cravings for hydrocodone